GGGErnest/dog-app/README.md

 ### Express Server

 Run `npm run build` in the backend directory.
 The compiled JavaScript files will be output to the `dist/` directory.

-## Additional Notes

-- The backend uses environment variables.
-Make sure to set up a `.env` file in the dog-app-server directory with the necessary configurations.
-There is a template provided for guidance
-- The backend uses Sinon for mocking in tests.
-Refer to Sinon documentation if you need to write or modify tests.

 ## License